sel48769/phishing-simulator/README.md

+# Phishing Simulator

-that allows IT admins to simulate phishing attacks, track responses, and educate users through built-in training modules.
+A desktop application that allows IT admins to simulate phishing attacks, track responses, and educate users through built-in training modules.

 ## Stack
 - Frontend: React